Mojito Corn Salad

 • Sugar snap peas

 • Cucumbers.
-I love baby Persian cukes, but one regular-sized one will work fine instead.
+I love baby cukes, but one regular-sized one will work fine too.

 • Fresh blueberries